Zaharadeenmg/alx-system_engineering-devops/README.md

-This repository contains all alx projects pertaining shell permissions
+Alx software engineering, this repository contains all alx porjects pertaining to shell basics